About Park County

 • Sales tax licenses and permits are administered by the Wyoming Department of Revenue, and businesses can register online through the Wyoming Business Portal.

-• The Cody Country Chamber of Commerce can be reached at www.codychamber.org and provides resources for both new and existing businesses in the region.
+• The Cody Country Chamber of Commerce can be reached at www.codychamber.org and provides resources for both new and existing businesses in Park County.

 Elections & Voter Records

-Elections in Park County, Wyoming are administered by the Park County Clerk, who serves as the County Clerk and Election Officer.
-The Park County Clerk's Office is located at 1002 Sheridan Avenue, Cody, Wyoming 82414, and can be reached at (307) 527-8620.
-Election information and resources are available through the Park County government website at parkcounty-wy.gov.
-Voter registration in Park County is open to all U.S.
+Elections in Park County, Wyoming are administered by Park County Clerk, who is the County Clerk and Election Officer.
+Park County Clerk's Office is located at 1002 Sheridan Avenue, Cody, Wyoming 82414, and can be contacted through the office’s website.
+Election information and resources are available through Park County government website at parkcounty-wy.gov.
+Voter registration in Park County is open to all U.S. Citizens who are at least 18 years old by election day, have resided in Wyoming for at least 30 days prior to the election, and are not currently adjudicated mentally incompetent or serving a felony sentence.

 • Election transparency in Park County is strong; citizens may request election records, observe ballot counting and canvassing processes, and review precinct results.